lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 and learners use the exact same software
-(terminal or code development environment), however this may incur some effort to get the software installed on the computers that students use.
+(terminal or code development environment), however this may incur some effort to get the software installed on the computers that learners use.
 Using a cloud-based solution may be an alternative to ensure all involved have the exact same setup.